audiopump/x32-proxy/README.md

 x32-proxy --udp --target [2001:0db8::19aa]:5035
 ```

-Now, on PC2, you can open your software and connect to `127.0.0.1` with X32-Edit as if you were directly connected to the console.
+Now, on PC2, you can open your software and connect to `127.0.0.1` with X32 Edit as if you were directly connected to the console.

 # Security